mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 My wife and I are expecting our first child in August, so that's been the main thing I'm preparing for.
 I'm trying to keep plans loose until I see what my life is like with a baby.

 In the short term, I'm looking for simple projects that I can step away from abruptly when the baby arrives.
 Beyond that, I'd like to find a way to build a virtuous cycle between my blog and my business.
-I'd love it if I could write about what I'm interested in, the writing brings people to my business, and the business funds the time I spend writing.
+I'd love it if I could write about what I'm interested in, then attract cusomers to my product through my writing and fund my writing from the business.

 If you're a reader of my blog, let me know what you're interested in seeing me do next, and maybe I'll do it:

 - [What should Michael do next?](https://tally.so/r/nr6Pyv)

-As for TinyPilot, Scott plans to keep improving the TinyPilot product and bring it to a wider audience.
+As for TinyPilot, Scott plans to keep improving the product and bring it to a wider audience.
 Everyone on the team received offers to stay on, and they all accepted.
-The company will continue to publish updates on [TinyPilot's blog](https://tinypilotkvm.com/blog), and Scott is continuing my tradition of sharing his behind-the-scenes strategy [on his personal blog](https://www.aftertheladder.com).
+The company will continue to publish updates on [TinyPilot's blog](https://tinypilotkvm.com/blog), and Scott is continuing my tradition of [blogging about TinyPilot's behind-the-scenes strategy](https://www.aftertheladder.com).

 ---